-A registered agent, sometimes referred to as a resident agent, (also known as an agent for service of process) is a person or company officially recognized by the state that resides within the state of incorporation and is designated by the corporation to accept service of process on behalf of the corporation.
+A registered agent, sometimes referred to as a resident agent or an agent for service of process, is a person or company officially recognized by the state that resides within the state of incorporation and is designated by the corporation or LLC to accept service of process on behalf of the company.
 This may be an individual or another business entity that has a physical location in the state of incorporation.

 Please note that a Post Office Box or other “mail service” is usually not sufficient to qualify as a registered agent.
 The agent is responsible for accepting official notices from the Secretary of State and service of process in the event the corporation is sued.